-This report's findings are organized in the following five sections: i) relevance (the extent to which the PFSD has been relevant to the country's priorities and needs); ii) effectiveness (whether the PFSD has contributed towards development results for the country), including an overview of the impact of the United Nations work in the country; iii) coherence (whether the implementation of the PFSD has been coherent); iv) efficiency (whether the delivery of PFSD results has been efficient); and v) sustainability (whether the PFSD results are sustainable).
+This report's findings are organized in the following four sections: i) Relevance (the extent to which the PFSD has been relevant to the country's priorities and needs); ii) Effectiveness (whether the PFSD has contributed towards development results for the country), including an overview of the impact of the UN work in the country; iii) Coherence (whether the implementation of the PFSD has been coherent); iv) Efficiency (whether the delivery of PFSD results has been efficient); and, v) Sustainability (whether PFSD results are sustainable).

 4.1.
-Relevance
+RELEVANCE

-The relevance of the PFSD was assessed against the following four criteria:
+The assessment of PFSD's relevance is conducted against the following four criteria:

-- Alignment with, and responsiveness to, national priorities - Flexibility and responsiveness to the

-COVID-19 crisis

-- Perceptions of the value of the contributions of the United Nations - Compliance with the four programming principles of the United Nations
+- Alignment with and responsiveness to national priorities; - Flexibility and responsiveness to COVID-19 crisis; - Perceptions of the value of UN Contributions; - Compliance with UN's four programming principles.

 4.1.1.
-Alignment with, and responsiveness to, national priorities
+Alignment with and Responsiveness to National Priorities

-The United Nations is a long-standing and dedicated development partner of Moldova.
+The UN is a longstanding and dedicated development partner of Moldova.
 It has a solid history of cooperation with GoM and other national partners.
-Moldova has benefited from the United Nations support in a number of important areas that will be outlined further in this report.
-The United Nations is perceived in the caountry as a well-respected development partner that promotes international practices and standards, knowledge and policy recommendations.
+Moldova has benefitted from the UN support in a number of important areas that will be outlined further in this report.
+The UN is perceived in the country as a well-respected development partner which promotes international practices and standards, knowledge, and policy recommendations.

 The PFSD was developed in consultation with the Government and other national partners.
 As such, it reflects the country's priorities.
-Further, the key development challenges of Moldova were identified through the Common Country Analysis (CCA) process, which was conducted rigorously.
-Since the conduct of the CCA progress has been made in several areas, but the most crucial challenges still remain relevant, as evidenced by the CCA undertaken by the United Nations in Moldova in 202039.
+Further, Moldova's key development challenges were identified through the Country Common Assessment (CCA) process which was conducted rigorously.
+Although since the conduct of the CCA progress has been made in several areas, the most crucial challenges still remain relevant as evidenced by the Common Country Analysis undertaken by the UN in Moldova in 202040.
+The COVID-19 crisis has certainly exacerbated those challenges and revealed additional weaknesses in the health and education systems, as well as in the country's preparedness for crises.
+However, as evidenced by interviews with national counterparts, the challenges identified in the PFSD document continue to be relevant.